cardano-foundation/CIPs/CIP-?/README.md

 $k \in \mathbb{N}$.
 We denote the *empty bit sequence* (and, indeed, empty byte sequence as well) by $\emptyset$.

-We assume that `BuiltinByteString`s represent byte sequences, with the sequence of bits being exactly as the description above.
-For example, given the byte sequence `0110111100001100`, the corresponding `BuiltinByteString` would be `"o\f"`.
+We assume that `BuiltinByteString`s represent byte sequences, with the indexes of the represented byte sequence being treated in little-endian, least-significant-bit-first encoding.
+For example, consider the byte sequence
+$s = 110110011100000$; the `BuiltinByteString` literal corresponding to this would be `"\217\224"`.

 Let $i \in \mathbb{N}^{+}$.
 We define the sequence $\texttt{binary}(i) = (d_0, m_0), (d_1, m_1), \ldots$ as